stirera/d-chimer_v1/README_3.md

 -  We provide the BLAST formatted viral proteins database used in the d-chimer paper it is available here : https://drive.google.com/file/d/1Pmv4Rt6bFf5pgO-9k_HGHw2qEUSxsxTz/view?usp=sharing.

-Once the zip file downloaded and decompressed, users must specify its path in the *d-chimer_config.yaml* file.
+Once the zip file downloaded and decompressed, users must specify its path in the *d-chimer_config.yaml* file (section 4, below).

 ## 4. How to configure d-chimer (d-chimer_config.yaml) ?